 Yes, occasionally write a longer blog post (1,200 words or more), but focus primarily on the short posts that you can write and create in only a few minutes.

-Always include a graphic with your blog post: a pretty picture, a funny GIF, a popular meme, a quotegraphic, a tipographic, an infographic, a cute dog, a book cover.
+Always include a graphic with your blog post or podcast episode: a pretty picture, a funny GIF, a popular meme, a quotegraphic, a tipographic, an infographic, a cute dog, a book cover.
 Or a video.

 Then socialize.
-Share your blog posts and graphics with your social networks: Facebook, Twitter, Pinterest, Instagram, LinkedIn, Snapchat, Google+, GoodReads, Amazon Author Central, YouTube (videos), etc.
+Share your blog posts, podcast episodes, and graphics with your social networks: Facebook, Twitter, Pinterest, Instagram, LinkedIn, GoodReads, Amazon Author Central, YouTube (videos), Rumble, TikTok, Vimeo, etc.

 Market a Great Book

 The final piece of the puzzle is the marketing.
 You can’t sell a book that isn’t visible.
 Marketing creates visibility.
 The best sort of marketing is that which creates relationships — relationships with partners, relationships with fellow authors, relationships with readers, relationships with media, relationships with book buyers, relationships with websites and bloggers and podcasters and social media influencers.

 The successful self-publisher creates lots of relationships.
 And you always start the moment you have the idea for a new book.
 That’s when you start creating new relationships to help you research, write, share, publish, promote, and sell your book.